chrismgeorge/Artistic_Additions_To_Style_Transfer/README.md

 ![](./readme_images/lum_match_3.png "(3.1)")  |  ![](./readme_images/lum_match_3_non.png "(3.2)")
 ![](./readme_images/lum_match_4.png "(4.1)")  |  ![](./readme_images/lum_match_4_non.png "(4.2)")

-## Segmented Lens Blur
+## Segmented Background Blurring
-I found a pre-existing model for image segmentation [3], and I was able to successfully implement on an Android device with the help of [3.1].
+I found a pre-existing model for image segmentation [3].
+I was able to successfully implement the model on an Android device with the help of [3.1].
 My images usually focused on photos of people, so I simply masked the segmented people from a non-blurred pistache onto the blurred image of the same pistache.
 The resulting images have mixed results.
 If an image is successfully segmented then the image is usually pretty good, but some styles just don't create the most fluent photos, and those don't usually end up looking too good.
 On the other hand, some photos look amazing.
 (I have only included good resulting photos below, but just taking a look through all_stylized_photos, you will find some weird looking ones.)

 Lens Blur       |  No Lens Blur :-------------------------:|:-------------------------: